SeeBee8/Product_Sales_Predictions/README.md

 ![Top 5 DT image](https://github.com/SeeBee8/Product_Sales_Predictions/assets/141530991/2fce6414-862c-4508-96ab-89bfcb7b8610)
 **The top most importance features according to this model are the Item_MRP, Outlet_Type, Outlet_Identifier, Item_Visibilty, and Item_Weight.**

-These features show they are important in the ability for both the Linear Regression Model and the Dedision Tree Model.
+These features show they are important in the ability for both the Linear Regression Model and the Decision Tree Model.
 Outlet_Type and Outlet_Identifier have a high number of values that are used for the model and came up multiple times in the importance.
 It may be worth keeping these features, but possibly spitting them into smaller subsets.

 ![MRPvsSales](https://github.com/SeeBee8/Product_Sales_Predictions/assets/141530991/b27eb9c9-24ae-4dd5-8dcd-424918c119b2)
 As seen in this plot Item_MRP has a high impact on ability to predict Item_Outlet_Sales.
 This feature also had a high impact looking at the Linear Regression Model.
 This feature was over 50% of the importance in this model.